Medically reviewed by Drugs.com. Last updated on Oct 4, 2023.

 Targiniq ER contains a combination of naloxone and oxycodone.
-Naloxone is a special narcotic drug that reverses the effects of other narcotic medicines.
+Naloxone blocks certain effects of opioid medication, including feelings of well-being that can lead to opioid abuse.
 Oxycodone is an opioid pain medication.
 An opioid is sometimes called a narcotic.

 Targiniq ER is used for around-the-clock treatment of severe pain, that is not controlled by other medicines.
 Naloxone is included in this medicine to prevent the misuse of the narcotic ingredient.

 Targiniq ER is not for use on an as-needed basis for pain that is not around-the-clock.

 You should not use Targiniq ER if you have severe asthma or breathing problems, severe liver disease, or a blockage in your stomach or intestines.